SEO Strategy plan for a new website

 • Sponsored Posts

-• Content that other users have shared from your site
+• Content that other users have shared from your platform, website or about your brand/products in general

-We suggest that you set up an account for all of the big social media platforms including Facebook, Twitter, Instagram and YouTube.
-Plus any others that you feel may be relevant to your audience.
+As a part of your social media marketing plan, we suggest that you set up an account for all of the big social media platforms including Facebook, X (Twitter), Instagram and YouTube.
+Plus any others that you feel may be relevant to your audience such as TikTok.

 Social Media Username Checker

 SEO (Search Engine Optimisation) is a complex subject and can seem daunting at first.
-But if broken into smaller tasks, it’s possible for you to optimise your website without needing to pay someone else to perform the task.
+But if broken into smaller tasks, you can optimise your website without needing to pay someone else to perform the task.

 However, if you don’t have time to invest in this part of the project, then help is at hand from your digital partners.